What is geotechnical engineering? Key terms, applications and survey type

 Working platforms for construction projects

 The construction industry also relies heavily on geotechnical engineering in working platform design.
-Whenever mobile cranes, piling rigs or other heavy plant machinery are used, the team must put a suitable working platform in place to provide support and safety.
-The first step as always, is to investigate the properties of the ground beneath the construction site and the fill materials available, to enable design of a safe stable platform.
+Whenever mobile cranes, piling rigs, or other heavy plant machinery are used, the team must put a suitable working platform in place to provide support and safety.
+The first step as always, is to investigate the properties of the ground beneath the construction site and the fill materials available, to enable the design of a safe stable platform.

 Sometimes the geotechnical engineers will find that the ground is weak, requiring an expensive thick platform to provide the right level of support.
 In such cases, geogrids can be incorporated to stabilise the granular fill material, raising the bearing capacity and enabling a thinner platform construction, reducing costs and making the project more sustainable overall.